scpederzani/proxy_syste_modelling_workshop_2025/index.md

 - format dates into international format ("yyyy-mm-dd" or "dd-mm-yyy"), don't use "mm-dd-yyyy"

 Since most people will use some data that I have previously cleaned this will ensure that units and formats are compatible across data sets and you don't end up spending too much time reformating things during the workshop.

+## WiFi

+Eduroam is available on UofU campus so if you have that set up it should work automatically.
+Setup will depend on your home institution so check Eduroam instructions there.

+If you have issues with Eduroam you can connect to the UGuest WiFi instead.
+The U has a [UGuest connection guide](https://www.union.utah.edu/wp-content/uploads/sites/67/2024/06/UGuestGuide2022.pdf).
+You will need to enter a phone number to receive a confirmation code.

 <h1 id="schedule">
 Schedule